-There are 2 steps in properly checking the bilge pump.
-First, turn the bilge pump on at the instrument panel by pressing the bilge pump switch to the on or forward position.
-When the bilge pump switch is in the on position, the switch light should be illuminated.
-To check and see if the bilge pump is operating, open the bilge hatch over the bilge pump and listen to hear the bilge pump running.
+There are 2 steps in properly checking the bilge pumps.
+First, turn on the bilge pump at the instrument panel by pressing the bilge pump switch to the on or forward position.
+This action should illuminate the light on the switch.
+To check and see if the bilge pump is operating, open the hatch over the bilge pump and listen to hear the bilge pump running.

 Second, turn the bilge pump off at the instrument panel and check the bilge pump float switch.
-The bilge pump is equipped with an automatic float switch (white box) that is mounted in close proximity to the pump.
-As long as your boat is equipped with an operable battery, the pump will operate automatically when water is present in the area.
+The automatic float switch (white box) that is mounted next to or in close proximity to the bilge pump.
+As long as your boat is equipped with an operable battery, the bilge pump will operate independently when water is present in the area.
 The float switch is equipped with two plastic knobs located on either side of the switch.
 Turn either one of the knobs to raise the float to engage the bilge pump.
 If the pump comes on, the automatic float is operating properly.
 It is recommended that you check the operation of the automatic float switch monthly.